sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Fundamentals/Event_Handling.md

 Manually firing a click event demonstrates the flexibility of Titanium's event system, but it's probably not something you'll do that often.
 You can (and probably will) fire your own custom events frequently.
 For example, you might fire a custom event when when the database is updated.
 Any components that depend on the database – a table, for example – could listen for that event and update themselves.
 This promotes loose coupling of our components and makes for more scalable and maintainable Javascript code.

-Do **NOT** name your events with spaces, for example, "my event".
-This may cause your events to fire multiple times with other JavaScript libraries, such as Backbone.js, which uses spaces to delimit events.
+{{% alert title="⚠️ Warning" color="primary" %}}Do **NOT** name your events with spaces, for example, "my event".
+This may cause your events to fire multiple times with other JavaScript libraries, such as Backbone.js, which uses spaces to delimit events.{{% /alert %}}

 ```
 deleteButton.addEventListener('click', function(e){